CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/16_Requirements.md

 ## Introduction

-The Scaled Agile Framework (SAFe) is a comprehensive system for implementing Lean-Agile development at enterprise scale.
+The Scaled Agile Framework  is a comprehensive system for implementing Lean-Agile development at enterprise scale.
 One of the critical components of SAFe is the structured approach to capturing requirements through various artifacts such as Epics, Features, and Stories.
 This tutorial will provide a detailed overview of these artifacts and their roles in SAFe.

 ## Epics